robohydra/robohydra/docs/head/plugins/index.md

 plugins](https://github.com/robohydra/robohydra/tree/master/examples/plugins)
 and the [standard plugin
 library](https://github.com/robohydra/robohydra/tree/master/plugins)
-in the repository for examples.
+in the repository for code examples.
+Read also about the [plugin standard library](../plugin-stdlib) if you want to avoid implementing already available plugins.